Spokane Catastrophic Injury Lawyer

 Catastrophe comes from the Latin terms “cata” (meaning down) and“strophe” (meaning sudden turn).
 Put together, the words literally mean “when everything suddenly overturns.”
 Catastrophic injuries are not defined by the amount of damage or pain, or where the bodily injury took place.
 They are defined by how drastically they change our lives.
 From needing specialized medical equipment to altering our relationship to our own bodies, catastrophic injuries are life-altering to the core.
 And the people or organizations responsible for causing them deserve to called to account for the damage done.

-According to 42 USC § 3796b, a catastrophic injury can be legally defined as an injury that ”permanently prevents an individual from performing any gainful work.”
-In other words, a catastrophic injury is an injury with consequences serious enough to leave the victim with permanent damage.
-Usually, catastrophic injuries are caused by physical damage to the brain and/or spinal cord which may have severe short- or long-term impacts on an individual’s functional capability.
-A serious burn would be another example of a catastrophic injury.
+A catastrophic injury is an injury with consequences serious enough to leave the victim with permanent damage.
+Usually, catastrophic injuries are caused by physical damage to the brain, limbs, eyes, or spinal cord which may have severe short- or long-term impacts on an individual’s functional capability.
+A serious disfigurement, deformity, scar or burn would be other examples of catastrophic injuries.

-Whatever the situation, if you or a loved one has sustained a serious injury resulting in long-term and debilitating effects or that caused a deformity, this type of suffering is a catastrophic injury, and you are entitled to justice.
+No matter what, if you or a loved one has suffered a serious catastrophic injury resulting in long-term and debilitating effects as a result of preventable neglect, you are entitled to justice.

 The True Cost of a Catastrophic Injury